github/opensource.guide/_articles/building-community.md

 ### Meet contributors where they're at

-You started documenting your project's needs and workflow in the early stages.
-Clear, comprehensive documentation only becomes more important as your community grows.
+Good documentation only becomes more important as your community grows.
 Casual contributors, who may not otherwise be familiar with your project, read your documentation to quickly get the context they need.

 In your CONTRIBUTING file, explicitly tell new contributors how to get started.
 You may even want to make a dedicated section for this purpose.
 For example, [Read the Docs](https://github.com/rtfd/readthedocs.org/blob/master/docs/contribute.rst#contributing-to-development) tells its readers: